31 May Babinsky. School (1952 – 1963). 8: Idol of Imported Stuff. Lingerie in Soviet History

 The Idol of Imported Stuff.

-Outside school walls, the malicious influence of Western music and fashion on the Soviet culture and the society, in general, grew in geometrical proportion to the din that criticized the parasitical youth for idolatry of the idealess West.
+Outside school walls, the malicious influence of Western music and fashion on the Soviet culture and the society, in general, grew in geometrical proportion to the din that criticized the youth for their idolatry of the West.

-The currency reform of 1961 brought about more shortages and exorbitant prices for imported goods.
-The planned-to-death, dull, low-quality Soviet-made inventory fired up an indiscriminate fascination with products originated abroad, the farther west the better.
+The currency reform of 1961 resulted in worsened shortages on everything and exorbitant prices on imported goods.
+The dull, low-quality stuff churned out by the planned-to-death domestic economy sparked an indiscriminate fascination with products originated abroad, the farther west the better.

-We owned a Czech-made set of dishes for six, complete with a tureen and four kinds of plates.
-It took a convoluted blat scheme for Rakhil to get it, therefore we used it on my birthdays and a few extra-special occasions, always with reminders that the dishes were Czech and precious.
+My family’s claim to fame was a set of dishes for six, complete with a tureen and four kinds of plates, made by the Czech Kahla Company.
+It took a convoluted blat scheme for Rakhil to acquire it, so we used it on my birthdays and extra-special occasions, always with repeated reminders that the dishes were Czech and therefore precious.
+(Six decades later, I discovered that the manufacturer was actually German).

-The word imported translated to avant-garde, with the capitalist origin on the top of the status pole and almost capitalist, quality-wise, East Germany and Yugoslavia close second.
+The word imported translated to avant-garde, with the capitalist origin on the top of the desirability pole, almost capitalist East Germany and Yugoslavia close second, the Eastern European allies and the still-remembering-capitalism Baltic republics in third place.
 Black suits from France flew off the shelves in a flash; as quickly they fell apart at the seams—these were burial suits.

-The fact that the humdrum Russian valenki inspired a Western designer attending a Soviet fashion show to create fancy women’s boots caused acute embarrassment.
+The fact that the humdrum Russian valenki inspired a Western designer attending a Soviet fashion show to create fancy boots for women caused acute embarrassment.
 The media wrung their hands over the failure of home-grown talent to identify a sure-fire trend staring them in the face.
-Again, they lamented, the enemies got away with appropriating something that rightfully belonged to the motherland.
+They lamented that the enemies got away, again, with appropriating something that rightfully belonged to the motherland.

 The Lingerie Issue.